 An Environmental Product Declaration (EPD) is a document that describes the environmental impacts of a product based on a life cycle assessment with quantitative data.
 An EPD enables manufacturers to transparently communicate the environmental impacts of products.
 EPDs in turn form the basis for the ecological assessment of buildings and other construction projects.

-ArcelorMittal's EPDs are verified by independent experts and published at the Institut Bauen und Umwelt e.V.
-(IBU).
+ArcelorMittal's EPDs are verified by independent experts and published at EPD International.

 Which EPDs does ArcelorMittal Sheet Piling have?